LeongYuXuan/Assignment2/README.md

 Observation: Concerningly, if the image of the episode has been edited slightly(e.g cropped), the API has issues recognising it and spits out random results.
 I sent an image URL of a frame near the climax of "Macross Zero" but none of the results were correct.
 The URL length limit is making testing rather difficult as well.

 Conclusion: I would have to make a bare minimum physical website ASAP, as size limits are more lenient compared to URL length Limits.
 I should also provide a warning for people that

+### Oberservations made
+Turns out, I do not need to clone another repository for edits.
+Pretty cool.
 ## Credits
 TBA